-We hope that you’re enjoying our new Artist of the Month Ha Ha Tonka.
+We hope that you’re enjoying our new Featured Artist Ha Ha Tonka.
 There’s lot more great (and exclusive) stuff to come, including a fantastic competition lined up for next week.
 In the meantime, however, we asked the Tonka gents to select their five favorite moments from the sprawling BAMM.tv archives.
 Here are their choices:

 We’re getting ever closer to the big day: three days left until Xmas itself, and two days left until you’re frantically running around trying to buy last-minute presents.
 In order to chill you out (trust us, after braving the shopping mall at this time of year, you’re going to need chilling out) here’s a 1992 track from much-missed Sub Pop indie troubadours Velocity Girl: ‘Merry Christmas, I Love You.’
 Now, doesn’t that feel better?